dotnet/docs/docs/architecture/dapr-for-net-developers/serviceinvocation.md

 In the previous figure:

-1. The front-end calls to the API Gateway use HTTP/REST.
+1. The front-end calls the API Gateway use HTTP/REST.
 2. For simple CRUD requests that can be handled by a single back-end service, the API Gateway directly forwards the request using HTTP/REST.
 3. An aggregator service handles complex requests that involve coordinated calls to multiple back-end services.
 4. The Web Shopping Aggregator service uses gRPC to call back-end services.